 - Visas Website of the U.S. Bureau of Consular Affairs, U.S. Department of State

-We encourage our foreign attendees to apply for your visas as early as possible—we are recommending at least 3 months before the event.
-Some consulates may have backlogs in scheduling visa interviews therefore applicants should first contact the consulate to find out how long the wait is for an interview.
+We encourage our foreign attendees to apply for your visas as early as possible—we are recommending at least 3-4 months before the meeting.
+Some consulates may have backlogs in scheduling visa interviews.
+Therefore, applicants should first consult the U.S. Department of State’s visa appointment and processing wait times website.

 Foreign travelers coming to the United States to conduct temporary business, for example business meetings and consultations, attending conventions and conferences, or negotiating contracts, need visitor visas unless they qualify for entry under the Visa Waiver Program.

 Visitor visas are non-immigrant visas for persons who want to enter the United States temporarily for business (visa category B-1), tourism, pleasure or visiting (visa category B-2), or a combination of both purposes (B-1/B-2).

 - Citizens of Canada and Bermuda generally do not need visas for tourism and visits.